Elan Language Reference

 If the index values in a range are equal, or the second is smaller than the first, then an empty data structure of the correct Type is generated.

-Important: unlike in many languages, indexes in Elan (whether, single, multiple, or a range) are only ever used for reading values.
+Unlike in many languages, indexes in Elan (whether, single, multiple, or a range) are only ever used for reading values.
 Writing a value to a specific index location is done through a method such as in these examples:

 put on a List